LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    built-in predicate
       A predefined predicate that can be called from anywhere.
-Built-in predicates can be redefined within objects and categories.
+Built-in predicates can be redefined within objects and :term:`categories <category>`.

    coinductive predicate
       A predicate whose calls are proved using greatest fixed point